sethvargo/go-envconfig/README.md

 ### Delimiter

-When parsing maps and slices, a comma (`,`) is used as the element delimiter.
+When parsing maps and slices, a comma (`,`) is the default element delimiter.
 Define a custom delimiter with `delimiter`:

 ```go